 But even with all of the fun features for your child on this phone, I can’t guarantee she’ll stop wanting yours.
 Sorry.

-Your little one will become a real gardener with this cute little table from Little Tikes.
-The set includes four flower pots, two plastic soil discs, two plastic flowers, one shallow tray, one sifter tray, a rake, a shovel, and a watering can (which actually works).
+Your little one will feel like a real gardener with this cute little cart and wheelbarrow combination from Little Tikes.
+The set includes the cart itself, two flower pots, two plastic soil discs, two plastic flowers, a planting tray, a rake, a trowel, and a water sprinkler (which actually works if your kid wants to use it for real gardening).

 Gifts Ideas for Other Ages